gird-dev/gird/README.md

 )
 ```

-A rule with other rules as dependencies, to group multiple rules together,
+#### A rule with other rules as dependencies.

-and to set the order of execution between rules.
+Group multiple rules together, and set the order of execution between rules.

 ```python
 gird.rule(